-Dwell times vary depending on the product.
+Dwell times for disinfectants vary depending on the product.
 Some disinfectants work in just a few seconds, while the most common ones can take up to 10 minutes.
 The important thing is to know the dwell time for the product you’re applying.
 As long as you’re using EPA-registered disinfectant, you can find the dwell time right on the product’s label, along with dilution instructions and other safety information.
 It may also be called “kill time” or “contact time.”
 You can also visit the EPA’s website for a list of disinfectants and dwell times approved for use against the coronavirus.

 Does a shorter dwell time mean a product is more effective?

 When comparing dwell times, keep in mind that they don’t necessarily indicate a product’s effectiveness.
 They simply tell you how long it takes for the product to work.
 A disinfectant with a 10-minute dwell time can be just as effective as one that works in only seconds—as long as you leave it on for the full 10 minutes.
 When choosing cleaning products for your facility, dwell time is just one of the factors to consider.

 How do I ensure the dwell time is reached?

 The most common mistake people make when using disinfectants is applying the product and immediately wiping it off.
 To meet the dwell time, the disinfectant needs to remain wet upon the surface for the entire duration.
 Since cleaning products often dry within minutes—especially if they contain alcohol—you may need to keep reapplying it until the dwell time is reached.
 “In normal HVAC settings, water can evaporate anywhere between six-and-a-half to eight minutes,” says Patrick Kehoe, cleaning chemicals marketer for 3M.
 “Thus, keeping a surface wet for 10 minutes could require a heavier initial application or the need to rewet the surface.”